Name Mangling in Python with Example

 class myClass: def __init__(self): self.x=10 self.__y=20 obj=myClass() print(obj._myClass__y)

-In the above example, I explained you the name mangling for the variable attribute.
+In the above example, I explained to you the name mangling for the variable attribute.
 This concept also holds true for the function name.

 Python Name Mangling with Function Name